Macroeconomic Reports

 - Melbourne Institute State Leading Indexes of Economic Activity

-The Melbourne Institute State Leading Indexes of Economic Activity are summary measures of the growth prospects of the mainland states.
-They include state-specific information from a number of markets, such as housing, retail trade and labour, and state-specific information from consumer expectations about activity, unemployment and their assessment of current family finances.
-These are complemented by financial factors, and commodity prices for the resource intensive states.
+The Leading Indexes of State Economic Activity are summary measures of the growth prospects for New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania.
+The Indexes include state-specific information from a number of sectors and markets (such as housing, retail trade and labour) as well as state-specific information from consumer expectations about activity and unemployment.
+This information is augmented by financial factors, and commodity prices for the resource intensive states.
+The Indexes predict growth in each state (relative to its trend) in three to nine months’ time.
+The report is published monthly and provides the latest information for these Indexes.

 Publication Frequency: Monthly